Godzilla (Main Theme): Alterations

 As the theme was brought back in sequels, it was also altered to fit in with the tone of the film.
 When it was brought back in Terror of Mechagodzilla, the main title from the film was mixed with the theme song.

 The only two songs on the Terror of Mechagodzilla soundtrack that have the Godzilla Theme mixed with the main titles are "The Appearance of Godzilla", "Godzilla vs. The Mega-Monster Tag-Team", and the "Main Title" itself.

 On the Godzilla vs. Biollante and Godzilla vs. King Ghidorah Soundtrack, the tracks "Begin The Attack!" and "Godzilla vs. King Ghidorah" are actually the "Godzilla Theme", but they are not altered in any way.

 On the Godzilla vs. King Ghidorah Soundtrack, the track "Godzilla's Resurrection" is a mixture of the Godzilla Theme and the Godzilla March, the second official Godzilla theme.

-The ending title track from Godzilla vs. Destoroyah is the "Godzilla Theme" song with mixed excerpts from the King Kong vs. Godzilla soundtrack.
+A rearranged, untitled edition of the "Ferocity of Godzilla" was used in Godzilla vs. Destoroyah, which is Ifukube's last work as a music director.
+Its ending title track is the "Godzilla Theme" song with mixed excerpts from the King Kong vs. Godzilla soundtrack.
+The King Kong vs. Godzilla version was also arranged for later installments that didn't involve Ifukube in productions, such as Godzilla: Final Wars (arranged by Keith Emerson) and Shin Godzilla.

-Keith Emerson arranged the track for the Godzilla: Final Wars soundtrack, keeping the track titled as "Godzilla (Main Theme)".

 Bear McCreary arranged the track for the Godzilla: King of the Monsters soundtrack, keeping the track titled as "Godzilla Main Title" in addition to using it throughout the film as a theme for the titular character, incorporating kakegoe shouts from twenty-five taiko performers into the mix to represent the monster's strength and heroism in the film's story.
 Kan Sawada arranged the track for Godzilla Singular Point.